Kreisman Graduate Fellows Application

 Apply to join an interdisciplinary cohort of scholars building careers in the dynamic field of housing.

 The Kreisman Graduate Fellows Program creates a cohort of University of Chicago graduate students from across fields of study who are committed to pursuing careers in housing research or practice.
-The program runs for one academic year and is open to all Masters and PhD students at the University of Chicago, such as those studying law, policy, social services, social sciences, data science, and business.
+The program runs for one academic year and is open to all graduate students at the University of Chicago, such as those studying law, policy, social services, social sciences, data science, medicine, and business.

-• Fellowship Orientation in October 2023 (90 minute session)
+• Fellowship Orientation in October 2024 (60-minute breakfast orientation)

 Ideal candidates will have: